Best baby car seats

 - They can often be quite cumbersome to install.

-Also, because they are suitable only for children up to 10kg, parents may change to a forward-facing seat (Group 1, from 9 to 18 kg) too early.
+Also, because they are suitable only for babies up to 10kg, parents may change to a forward-facing next stage seat too early.

 You should never use a pushchair carrycot in a car, unless it's also specifically approved for use as a child car seat.

-We haven't found many carrycots and lie-flat child car seats that protect children adequately in our crash tests.
-For this reason, we don't generally recommend them.
+We haven't found many carrycots and lie-flat child-car seats that protect children adequately in our crash tests.
+For this reason, we don't generally recommend them, but recently we have started seeing baby car seats with seating positions that hold your baby less 'upright'.

-If you already own one and it doesn't have good crash test results, we suggest you buy an alternative Group 0+ or i-Size baby car seat to use in your car.
+If you already own a carrycot-style car seat and it doesn't have good crash test results, we suggest you buy an alternative Group 0+ or i-Size/R129 baby car seat to use in your car.

 Carrycot car-seat advice